-This was an unusual line, a joint railway operated by the Caledonian Railway and Glasgow and South Western Railway.
+This was an unusual line, a joint railway operated by the Caledonian Railway (the promoter, as one of the Mid Lanarkshire Lines) and Glasgow and South Western Railway.
 It linked the G&SWR Darvel branch of 1896 to the CR's Strathaven Central station.
 Both Strathaven Central and the Darvel and Strathaven Railway opened in 1904.

 The territory was found over by the two companies, resulting in the joint operation as a compromise.